What is Social Studies?

 Read the information about how to apply for Advanced Entry, then select the link below to apply.

-The BSS degree was a fantastic experience for me from a professional and personal level.
-From an academic perspective four years spent in the heart of Dublin City studying in one of the most prestigious colleges in the world is an opportunity not every student gets to experience.
-The BSS degree has a wide variety of modules in years 1 and 2, and focuses very much on the core social work modules in years 3 and 4.
-Expert guidance and support is provided from lecturers, the social work department, college tutors and placement tutors throughout your four years at Trinity.
-On completion, the BSS degree leaves you in a very strong position to find the social work job of your dreams.
-I would highly recommend the BSS degree at Trinity College Dublin.
+The degree was a fantastic experience for me from a professional and personal level.
+From an academic perspective, four years spent in the heart of Dublin studying in one of the most prestigious colleges in the world is an opportunity not every student gets to experience.
+The degree has a wide variety of modules in the first and second years, and while the focus is very much on the core social work modules in Yes 3 and 4.
+Expert guidance and support is provided from lecturers, the Social Work department, college tutors and placement tutors throughout your four years at Trinity.
+On completion, the degree leaves you in a very strong position to find the social work job of your dreams.